 History of SKAGEN

-Specialising in global equity and fixed income funds, SKAGEN Funds has over the past few decades grown to become a leading Scandinavian independent fund manager.
+Specialising in global equity and fixed income funds, SKAGEN Funds has over the past few decades grown to become a leading Scandinavian fund manager.

 Founded by friends - for friends and family